-George W. Dunbar, Jr.

-President and Chief Executive Officer

-(Principal Executive Officer)

-Chief Financial Officer

-(Principal Financial and Accounting Officer)
+Scott C. Durbin Chief Financial Officer (Principal Financial and Accounting Officer)

-CERTIFICATION PURSUANT TO 18 U.S.C.
+18 U.S.C.
 SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-In connection with the Quarterly Report of Aastrom Biosciences, Inc. (the "Company") on Form 10-Q for the quarter ended September 30, 2009, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, George W. Dunbar, Jr., President and Chief Executive Officer and Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 ("Section 906"), that to my knowledge:
+In connection with the Quarterly Report of Aastrom Biosciences, Inc. (the "Company") on Form 10-Q/A for the quarter ended September 30, 2009, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), each of the undersigned officers of the Company, certify, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 ("Section 906"), the following:

-- (1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) The Report fully complies with the requirements of Section 13(a) and 15(d) of the Securities Exchange Act of 1934; and

+(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.